 Another function of a good advice relationship is the implementation of appropriate insurance protection.
 The right protection takes into account the unique needs of you and your family, and proactively considers their likely future needs.
 There are plenty of horror stories out there about the perils of underinsurance, particularly where someone has suddenly passed away in a tragic accident and not had an appropriate life insurance policy in place; or where someone is unable to work due to sickness or injury and cannot fund the essentials.
 Some life insurance policies catch people out in the fine print, where clauses and exceptions might prevent families from receiving much of a payout (or any at all).

-Much like the preventative methods of tax planning, ensuring your wealth is adequately protected is so important.
+Much like the preventative methods of tax planning, ensuring your wealth is adequately protected is critical.
 The first step to peace of mind in this regard is engaging with your financial adviser so they can conduct an insurance review.
 They will perform a detailed assessment of the policies you have in place (whether they be within superannuation funds, or standalone policies); consider your present circumstances, family status and future plans; and then provide recommendations on what needs updating to fill any gaps.
 Where changes do need to be made, a financial adviser can coordinate the implementation of insurance policies and regularly review them against your changing circumstances so you, your family, and the next generation won’t be caught short.
-For more on the importance of reviewing your insurance policies, check out our previous article on that topic right here.

 Please note the information provided within this article is general of nature and is not a personal advice recommendation.
 Prior to considering strategies discussed in this article we recommend you seek personal financial advice.
 Please be aware that, without the benefit of financial advice, you may be committing yourself to financial strategies or products that are not appropriate for your overall personal situation, needs and objectives.

 Book your free, no obligation consultation right now via our online booking system or get in touch to find out more

 Already a client and want to get in touch?